 YouTubers run into problems when they use uncommon, unpopular, or precise terms, for instance, #makepizzafordinner, #pizzawithmushrooms, and #fetacheesepizza.
 A creator would probably get very little traffic with those keywords because they’re too specific.

 Hashtag research is an SEO activity.
-Therefore, many YouTube keyword tools and tag generators can help you retrieve words that you can manually convert to hashtags.
+Therefore, many YouTube tools and tag generators can help you retrieve words that you can manually convert to hashtags.
 You can also use keyword/hashtag apps for other social media platforms, such as Instagram, Twitter, and Facebook.
 In terms of SEO priorities; titles, descriptions, and tags outrank hashtags.
 For that reason, I don’t recommend paying for hashtag-centric tools, such as Keyhole and Hashtagify.

 What better way to find hashtag ideas than to understand what users are searching for on YouTube?
 YouTube autocomplete helps users to find videos faster by recommending appropriate keywords as they start typing in their search queries.
-YouTube autocomplete term and query suggestions indicate popularity among those topics.
+YouTube autocomplete and query suggestions indicate popularity among those topics.

 Google Ads Keyword Planner